TECH-CUP-2026-INT/am-communication-service/docs/requerimientos.md

 | RF-04 | Moderation of reported messages | A message can be reported and reviewed by a moderator, who records a resolution. | Planned |
 | RF-05 | Team group chat | Group chat associated with a team (`equipo_id`); requires validating membership. | Derived from the model/integrations |

-!!! info "RF-05 — inferred"
-    The **group** conversation type with `equipo_id` (data model) and the integration with the **Teams Service** ("validate membership before allowing group chat") imply a team group chat use case, even though it does not appear explicitly in the shared backlog list. **To be completed:** confirm this story with the product team.

 ## Non-functional requirements